osisoft/Edge-Data-Store-Docs/content/configuration/storage-runtime-config.md

 ## TransactionLogLimitMB

 Use the `TransactionLogLimitMB` property to define the maximum size, in MB, of a transaction log.
-When a transaction log exceeds this size, it is deleted, which reduces the amount of data that can be recovered if the host device loses power.
+When a transaction log exceeds this size, it is deleted, which reduces the amount of data that you can recover if the host device loses power.

 ### TransactionLogLimitMB type